Petitioners who want to apply for the Supplemental Nutrition Assistance Program (SNAP) must meet strict eligibility requirements set by each state.

 Other states may provide information or the application for SNAP along with the application for Social Security benefits.

 The biggest factor determining eligibility for the food stamps program is income.
 Because the program caters to low-income families, there are strict financial requirements to meet.
-Every state uses the FPL as a benchmark for income limits.
+States use the Federal Poverty Level (FPL) as a benchmark for income limits.

 The income requirements include income from several sources, both earned and unearned income.
 The former includes income that applicants gain through employment while the latter refers to employment insurance, child support, cash assistance and Social Security benefits.